Is Electroconvulsive Therapy (ECT), Or Shock Therapy, Safe And Beneficial?

 If you walked into a clinic where ECT was being done, you might be surprised to see how calm the environment is.
 Because ECT is usually done with the patient's consent and is normally scheduled in advance, treatment tends to run smoothly.

-Preparing for the treatment
+Preparing for the electroshock therapy

 Before making the final decision to give you ECT, your doctor will normally take your medical history, give you a physical exam, do a psychiatric assessment, take basic blood tests, and do an ECG to check your heart.